If you want to make an omelette you have to break some eggs and if you want to become a good miniature painter you have to fail.

 I had 6 to prime, I managed 3 (and 2 half-coats) and gave up!

 I love this paint, for those in the know (pretty much anyone reading this) Games Workshop released a series of airbrush paints through Forge World long before their recent collection of Citadel Colours in an airbrush compatible mix.

 T picked up Typhon Ash to paint my Deathwing Terminators, I thought they would be a perfect start for my Death Guard Come Plague Marines.
 (I’m still happy with this step).

 Following the guide from Tabletop Standard, who essentially applied Brown Ink then a Green Ink to make an excellent base, I substituted for Citadel Washes, because I had them to hand. this is where I lean that inks and washes are really not the same.

-So I threw on some Agrax Earthshade one one of the models as my Brown, there are a choice of green washes from GW and I wanted to try them all.
+So I threw on some Agrax Earthshade on one of the models as my Brown, there

 Once this was dry (as it clearly isn’t in the pic above) time to try out some green.
 Athonian Camoshade on top, really made no impact.
 I’ve never used this colour before